TheDarkCode/WasmLib/README.md

 # WasmLib
-Library for reading, altering and writing WebAssembly's binary files (WASM)
+C# Library for reading, altering and writing WebAssembly's binary files (WASM)

 Work in progress...
 ASTs are not yet parsed.